theScottyJam/snap.js/README.md

 I'm an opinionated guy and will be very picky with what's contained in this website, how things are worded, etc.

-If you want to open a PR to fix some of my poor spelling/grammer, or help improve things in other minor ways, great!
+If you want to open a PR to fix some of my poor spelling/grammar, or help improve things in other minor ways, great!
 That'll be very much appreciated.

-If you want to make larger changes or additions, you can make a PR, but don't be surprised if I just overhaul it with my own ideas or reject it entirely.
-Alternatively, feel free to just open a discussion in the GitHub issues to discuss changes you'd like to see made.
+If you want to see larger changes or additions happen, I would recommend starting by discussing your desired changes in the GitHub issues.
+If you submit a PR out of the blue, that's fine, but don't be surprised if I overhaul it with my own ideas or reject it entirely.

 ## Project Structure

-The code behind this website is a dumpster fire, but it does the job, and I don't care enough to clean it up.
-There's other projects that I put more work into making them as nice as possible behind the scenes, I guess this isn't one of them.
-The "dumpster fire"-ness comes from a few factors: 1.
-The purpose of this website greatly changed as it was being developed, 2. since it is a personal project, I used it as an opportunity to experiment with different, less common ways of organizing code, and 3. after a while, I just started hacking in the first thing that works, without trying to hard to do it "right".
-So, sorry-not-sorry.
-Anyways, here's a general explanation of what's going on.

 The website content is stored as markdown files found inside of the content/ directory.
 Before deployment, a script is run that combines everything in `content/` into a couple of json files.
 These json files will be used by the webpage to populate itself.
 They also get used by the test-runner to run the automated tests found within.

-The rest of the source code is found inside of src/.
-It's not intended to be the cleanest code, but it does the job.
+The rest of the source code is found inside of app/.

 A typical folder for a doc entry will contain some or all of the following:
 * manifest.json - contains metadata about this doc entry.
 * description.md - The actual description for this entry.
-* src.js - (optional) A complmete implementation of a utility function.
+* src.js - (optional) A complete implementation of a utility function.
 These files only get used for the "Simple Utilities" section of the website.
 For the "Lodash Replacements", always put your code into the description.md files (it'll make the entries look more consistent with each other).
 * test.js - (optional) A test file for your code in this doc entry.
-If you're testing an entry that has a src.js file, the function it defines will be automatically available to you as `$.<name of function>()`.
-If you're testing an entry who's code resides in the description.md file, you'll have to copy-paste your function into the test file.
+You'll have to copy-paste your function into the test file to test it.
-* extraNotes.txt or notes.txt - (optional) Any extra notes you may wish to provide for maintainers that you didn't want to include in the webpage itself.
-There's two different names for this file simply because I haven't been consistent here.
+* notes.txt - (optional) Any extra notes you may wish to provide for maintainers that you didn't want to include in the webpage itself.

 When updating a description.md file, if you notice the folder also has a test.js file as well, please check its contents.
 Its possible the test.js file has a copy of a function from description.md that its trying to test.

-The code for the Snap Framework page is made using the Snap Framework, and is in the public/FrameworkPage/ folder (in order to make it render outside of React's control).

 ## Commands

 Use `npm ci` to install the dependencies.

 To start the development server, use `npm start`.
-Note that you'll have to restart the command whenever you change something in `content/`.
+If you're making changes to `content/`, you'd want to run `npm run build:watch` as well, which will auto-build the content/ folder for you.

-Before committing, try to remember to run `npm test` and `npm run lint-fix` first.
+Before committing, try to remember to run `npm test` and `npm run lint:fix` first.
 The first command will run a handful of tests and the second will lint most of the project.
 The UI itself isn't tested, but some of the utility functions have automated tests to go with them.

 Other available commands:

-- `npm run predeploy` runs prettier and tests
+- `npm run predeploy` runs the linter and tests
 - `npm run deploy` auto-runs predeploy and publishes this webpage.

 ## The spirit of a Lodash doc entry